 Trump: You ask how do you build that wall.
 You ask, and I’m here to tell you.

-While we have not been able to view this episode in its entirety, a representative for MeTV, a Chicago network that airs reruns of Trackdown, confirmed that the episode was real.
-The rep said that the after Hoby tells Walter Trump that he is under arrest, the final scene heavily implies that the Texas Ranger shoots and kills him:
+A representative for MeTV, a Chicago network that airs reruns of Trackdown, confirmed that the episode was real.
+The rep said that the after Hoby tells Walter Trump that he is under arrest, the character gets shot by another character and may have been killed: